mrblightning/docosaurus-scribe/docs/ci-integration/github-actions.md

 ## Creating encrypted secrets for a repository

+The instructions on how to configure secrets in GitHub can be found in the GitHub documentation <a href='https://docs.github.com/en/actions/security-guides/encrypted-secrets'>here</a>.
+For your convenience we present the instructions here as well.

 To create secrets for a personal account repository, you must be the repository owner.
 To create secrets for an organization repository, you must have `admin` access.

 1. On GitHub.com, navigate to the main page of the repository.